Chickens are among the most popular birds people like to raise on land.

 On the other hand, Guineafowl can weigh around 3.5 pounds, stand 1.9 feet tall, and be 30 inches long.

-One of the apparent difference between Guineafowl and chicken is their eggs.
+One of the apparent differences between Guineafowl and chicken is their eggs.
 A chicken’s egg is larger than a Guineafowl’s egg, and your average chicken can lay up to 300 eggs in a year.

 A chicken egg can weigh up to 1.7 ounces and grow 1.5 inches wide and 2 inches long.
 The most common hues of chicken eggs include brown, white, green, and blue.